 |Technology Fee||Per semester||$210||$420|

 *The tuition reflects the minimum time to completion.
 Time to completion may vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an Enrollment Specialist at 855-646-5286.
+For a personalized estimate of the number of your transfer credits that Walden would accept, call an Enrollment Specialist at 855-646-5286.

 Tuition and fees are subject to change.
 Books and materials are not included and may cost between $300-$450.

 Many Walden degree-seeking students—67%—receive some form of financial aid.* Create a customized plan that makes sense for you.

 *Source: Walden University’s Office of Financial Aid.
 Data reports as of 2018.Find Ways to Save

 A bachelor’s degree is required for admission to a graduate certificate program.
 Exceptions and other requirements may apply, depending on individual programs.
 Consult your Walden Enrollment Specialist about admission requirements for specific certificate programs.
 Call 855-646-5286 in the United States or see a list of international toll-free phone numbers.

 Have a Question?